noi-techpark/bdp-commons/data-collectors/meteo-tn/README.md

 ## Configuration:
   - See `src/main/resources/META-INF/spring/applicationContext.xml`

-    here you can configure the scheduler for the tasks "pushData" and "pushStations".
-The scheduler is implemented in class it.bz.idm.bdp.dcparkingtn.ParkingTnJobScheduler.java and uses Spring framework provided services.
+    here you can configure the scheduler for the tasks "pushData", "pushDataTypes" and "pushStations".
+The scheduler is implemented in class it.bz.idm.bdp.dcmeteotn.MeteoTnJobScheduler.java and uses Spring framework provided services.

   - See `src/main/resources/META-INF/spring/application.properties`

     please refer to the comments provided in the file, here you can configure the parameters for:
     - the service endpoint (no credentials are required);
     - Station constants, to fill data not provided by the service;

-    - the list of cities to be considered (parameters "endpoint.city.X.code" and "endpoint.city.X.code-prefix");
+TO BE DONE

   - Logsystem: `src/main/resources/log4j.properties` (Make sure the log-files are writable)